jpvillaisaza/reverse/reverse.md

 obverse xs == reverse' xs []
 ```

-We can calculate an efficient version of reverse' using some laws, as
+We can calculate an efficient version of `reverse'` as follows.
+In the
-follows.
-In the case of an empty list:
+case of an empty list,

 `reverse' [] ys`
 &nbsp;&nbsp;`==` (by definition of `reverse'`)